golden-vcr/showtime/README.md

 simply open a shell there and run:

 - `terraform output -raw twitch_api_env > ../showtime/.env`
+- `./local-db.sh env >> ../showtime/.env`

+### Running the database

+This API stores persistent data in a PostgreSQL database.
+When running in a live environment, each API has its own database, and connection details are configured from Terraform secrets via .env files.

+For local development, we run a self-contained postgres database in Docker, and all server-side applications share the same set of throwaway credentials.

+We use a script in the [`terraform`](https://github.com/golden-vcr/terraform) repo, called `./local-db.sh`, to manage this local database.
+To start up a fresh database and apply migrations, run:

+- _(from `terraform`:)_ `./local-db.sh up`
+- _(from `showtime`:)_ `./db-migrate.sh`

+If you need to blow away your local database and start over, just run `./local-db.sh down` and repeat these steps.

+### Generating database queries

+If you modify the SQL code in [`db/queries`](./db/queries/), you'll need to generate new Go code to [`gen/queries`](./gen/queries/).
+To do so, simply run:

+- `./db-generate-queries.sh`

+### Creating Twitch webhooks

 The Golden VCR Twitch App (identified by the Client ID etc. configured in Terraform) is intended for use with a single Twitch channel: [GoldenVCR](https://www.twitch.tv/goldenvcr).